 If we are talking “traditional” we need to go back to the time of Louis XVI in France and that’s circa 1780 or below in England to the furniture maker Thomas Chippendale.
 These are “traditional” sofas

 This is what a traditional sofa looks like.
 I don’t see a skirt!
 This beauty is a Chippendale into a transitional Hepplewhite sofa.
 And that would be circa 1800.
 As a matter of fact, before that, there weren’t any sofas at all!
 People sat in chairs like this.

 No sofas usually, just the chairs.
 Many years ago, I went on a field trip with my son Cale to John Jay Homestead in Katonah.
 This was the home of John Jay the first supreme court justice.
 Mr. Jay lived in this home in the late 1700s.
 Today, it is a faithfully preserved specimen of that era.
 There are two parlors in the home.
 Each is set up with two small tables and around each one are three chairs.
 That is all.
 And this was a wealthy dude!

 Alright, enough of the history lesson, Laurel.
-We want to see the best sofas already, damn it!
+We want to see the best sofas already!

 Okay.
 Calm down.
 They’re coming.
 The

 preamble history lesson is for anyone who is interested.
 Everyone else can scroll down to the good stuff.
 But first.

 What are my criteria for the best sofas?